 Contributions received are recorded as without donor restrictions or with donor restrictions depending on the existence or nature of any donor restrictions.
 Contributions with a donor-imposed time restriction or purpose restriction which limit the use of the donated assets are reported as contributions with donor restrictions if the restrictions are not met in the same reporting period.
 When such donor-imposed restrictions are met in subsequent reporting periods, net assets with donor restrictions are reclassified to net assets without donor restrictions.
-Contributions of assets which donors have stipulated must be maintained perpetually, with only the income earned thereon available for current use, are classified as contributions with donor restrictions for which donors have stipulated restrictions but which are met within the same reporting period, are reported as net assets without donor restrictions.
+Contributions of assets which donors have stipulated must be maintained perpetually, with only the income earned thereon available for current use, are classified as contributions with donor restrictions perpetual.
+Contributions for which donors have not stipulated restrictions, as well as contributions for which donors have stipulated restrictions but which are met within the same reporting period, are reported as net assets without donor restrictions.